-Police officer shot in north Belfast - BBC News
+Police officer injured in gun attack

-Police officer shot in north Belfast
+North Belfast: Police officer injured in gun attack

-A police officer has been shot on the Crumlin Road in north Belfast.
+A police officer has been injured in a gun attack in north Belfast.

-It is understood they were hit once in the arm after a number of shots were fired from a car.
+The officer was hit twice in the arm after a number of shots were fired from a car on the Crumlin Road.
+A 36-year-old man has been arrested.

-The incident happened close to a petrol station at about 19:30 GMT.
+The incident happened at about 19:30 GMT on Sunday.
 The officer is in a stable condition in hospital.

+Police have said their main line of inquiry is "violent dissident republicans".

-Northern Ireland justice minister Claire Sugden has described the attack as "sickening".
+Northern Ireland Secretary James Brokenshire and the NI Justice Minister Claire Sugden have described the attack as "sickening".

-Police say the Crumlin Road is closed as they investigate the shooting.
+Assistant Chief Constable Mark Hamilton said the attack was "reckless madness" and warned that there could have been "multiple deaths".

+"This was a very concerted attack on our officers - a very concerted attempt to murder them," he added.

+"Our main line of inquiry at the minute is violent dissident republicans.
+One arrest has already been made."

-Northern Ireland Secretary James Brokenshire said in a tweet that he had spoken to the Police Service of Northern Ireland (PSNI) chief constable George Hamilton and had been briefed about the "active investigation" into the attack.
+Mr Brokenshire said in a tweet that he had spoken to the Police Service of Northern Ireland (PSNI) chief constable George Hamilton and had been briefed about the "active investigation".

 He added that his personal thoughts "were for the injured officer and appreciation of all PSNI officers who put themselves in harm's way to keep us safe".